For many parents in Singapore, a common challenge is convincing their children to proactively learn Chinese.

 Now here’s an activity that your child may already be an expert at – making a mess at the dinner table!
 Except this time, it’ll be a welcome mess that will (hopefully) bring luck to everyone at the table.
 We’re talking of course, about a Chinese New Year favourite, Lao Yu Sheng.

 There’s a lot to teach and fascinate your young one with – from learning the names of the individual items in the Yu Sheng dish, to memorising the festive phrases that accompany each ingredient (although most people really only remember the “甜甜蜜蜜” phrase), to the reason why everyone needs to “lao” the ingredients and make a grand mess of an otherwise colourful and tasty dish.

-You can also ask your child to write down some of these messages, then use them to greet relatives during Chinese New Year house visits!
+Your child can also learn these messages and use them to greet relatives during Chinese New Year house visits.
 Their efforts are sure to be met with bright smiles and praises – further cultivating your child’s love for learning Chinese.

 Lion dances are family favourites that kids absolutely enjoy.
 Whether it’s the energising beat of the drums or the acrobatics of the lion dancers, this is one performance that will get your child interested in Chinese culture – especially if you take the time to explain the reasons why this dance routine is so popularly sought-after by businesses big and small.